Marriage Preparation Checklist for Engaged Couples

 Afterthe wedding…

-Once you’vesettledintodailymarriedlife, be sure toset asideSunday as a day of restand renewal,and make Mass a priority in yourlives.Thegracesand blessingsyou’ll receive as a coupleare an immeasurablesource of strengthto meet the challenges of dailymarried life.
+Once you’vesettledintodailymarriedlife, be sure toset asideSunday as a day of restand renewal and make Mass a priority in yourlives.Thegracesand blessingsyou’ll receive as a coupleare an immeasurablesource of strengthto meet the challenges of dailymarried life.

-Plan to get involved in your parish community together as a couple.
-Yourmarriage is a vocation and a call to lovingservice.
 Always remember that your marriage is a sign of Jesus’ unending love for his people.
 May your marriage always be blessed by his presence.